RJEGR/Small-RNASeq-data-analysis/TUTORIAL.md

-3. Then, run mitrare in order to screening  the sRNA composition from the libraries as well as sanity check the adapter trimming
+3. Then, run mitrace in order to screening  the sRNA composition from the libraries as well as sanity check the adapter trimming

 `qc` Quality control mode (full set of reports). --species must be given.